 Writing gurus repeatedly issue august pronouncements, such as, “Professional editing is not a luxury, it’s a necessity.”
-The perception seems to be that “Indie Author” means “Independently wealthy but foolishly stingy dilettante scribbler.”
+Their perception seems to be that “Indie Author” means “Independently wealthy but foolishly stingy dilettante scribbler.”
 Nothing could be further from the truth.

 The going rate for editing is 1½ to 2 cents (that’s $0.015 to $0.02 USD) per word, paid in advance.
 Depending on whose counter is used, Irish Firebrands clocks in at 196,131 to 199,230 words.
 Anyone can do the math, even without a calculator.
-The editing fee would be on top of three years of writing labor without pay (plus research expenses); and, mind you, this is for a service that bears the caveat that no guarantee or warranty will be made as to the subsequent merchantability of the manuscript.
+The editing fee would be on top of three years of writing labor without pay (plus research expenses); and, mind you, this is for a service which bears the caveat that no guarantee or warranty will be made as to the subsequent merchantability of the manuscript.

 This writer happens to be a pensioner who is living far below the poverty line, and hiring an editor would have meant going into mortgage foreclosure, or else having the gas, electricity, municipal services (water, sewerage, garbage collection), telephone and internet disconnected, due to being in arrears.
-So, if I had hired an editor for Irish Firebrands, I’d have destroyed my credit rating, and might be living in a box under a bridge – but, hey, at least I could have said that the unmarketable manuscript I was using for campfire tinder had been “professionally edited.”
+So if I had hired an editor for Irish Firebrands, I’d have destroyed my credit rating, and might be living in a box under a bridge – but, hey, at least I could have said that the unmarketable manuscript I was using for campfire tinder had been “professionally edited.”

 Sculptors and painters are not told that they must get their works edited by others, before they can put their Art on the market.
 If other Artists can be trusted to know what they’re doing, why can’t Writing Artists be trusted, too?